marcelarie/bicycle-shop-ror-next-js/backend/README.md

 - stock
 - image

-Then we will create the Component class, it will be related to the Product class:
+Component class -> related to Product:
 - id
 - name
 - description
 - price

+- stock
+- image

+Variant class -> related to Component:
+- id
+- name
+- description
+- price (we deleted the prioces from the components to have a price for each variant)

 - stock
 - image